byllc/Resume/README.md

 ### Software Development Team Lead,  Academic Software Plus / Liaison Intl.
 **August 2011 - Present**
-Responsible for technical mentoring and leadership of a medium sized team of application developers.
+* Team Mentor: Responsible for Training, Code Review and general Mentorship
+* Technical Leadership:
+* Systems Architecture: Responsible for high and low level technical decisions and coordinating with our Senior Architect

 ### Consultant / Partner, Division By Zero LLC
-**July 2006 - Present**
+**July 2007 - Present**
+* Partner: Co-founded a successful consulting venture
+* Project Manager: Managed customer expectations and distilled requirements for the rest of the team
+* Architect: Responsible for both high an low level design and implementation decisions
-Coordination and management of several large web application projects including but not limited to: an occupational risk management classification system, an office management and payroll system for a occupational medical examination and an employee and staff management system for a staffing agency.
-As a member of a small consulting and business intelligence team I am responsible for determining customer requirements, implementing application features, designing system architectures and communicating business requirements to the rest of the team.
+* Software Developer: Worked on a wide range of projects in Ruby/Rails, Java, Bash, Javascript, PHP, Visual Basic, SQL projects included but are not limited to an occupational risk management classification system, an office management and payroll system,  a CRM system for a staffing agency and a real time call center analytics dashboard for a large telecom.

 ### Software Developer / Systems Administrator, Academic Software Plus / Liaison Intl.
 **August 2009-August 2011**
+* Senior Software Developer:
+* Application Deployment:
+* Systems Administration:

 Helped design, maintain and deploy a large-scale software suite for processing college applications for graduate admissions offices.
 My primary role was to develop and maintain a real time